A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 Where to stay:

-During the Christmas period, Hudson quite literally lights up.
-The amount of decorations in the city is truly a sight to behold.
+During the Christmas period, Hudson quite literally lights up, and the amount of decorations in the city is truly a sight to behold.

 Whether you enjoy walking through Christmas lights displays or prefer a drive, Hudson’s got you covered with stunning displays in Lakefront Park.